djmitche/rubbish/README.md

 ### Fs Refactor

-* Write modification methods for Tree
-* Write wrappers for them on Commit (see old code)
+* Write wrappers for modification methods on Commit (see old code)
 * Docs
 * Module-level example tests
 * Move fs out of the way so that Commit and Tree are just Rc<..>